Phil Bates: Early bands

 In 1970, Bates joined Wolverhampton heavy-rock band JUG, playing several stints at Glasgow's infamous Electric Garden on Sauchiehall Street.
 Next was a complete musical reversal when Bates joined cabaret/folk band Enigma, which was being groomed to challenge the New Seekers, by Morgan Music/Studios in London.

 Enigma became Quill in 1972, releasing the single 'Spent The Rent' on EMI's Parlophone label.
 Next was a stint as a solo artist, with a publishing deal with Southern Music, and a single.
 'Mr Hand Me Down', released under the name Billy Bates on Spark Records, followed in 1974.
 In 1976, Bates put out 'Take to the Mountains' under the name Billy Bates Company.
 During the 1970s, Bates established himself as a session musician on the London recording scene, doing sessions for Billy Ocean and Alvin Stardust, and for producers like Steve Lillywhite, Colin Thurston and Tony Visconti, plus many TV and radio jingles.

 Trickster

 During a spell as a resident musician in London's Piccadilly at the Piazza restaurant, Bates formed Trickster.
-Trickster released one single, 'Flyaway', on the United Artists label before signing with ELO's record label, Jet Records, and being managed by the infamous Don Arden.
+Trickster released one single, 'Flyaway', on the United Artists label before signing with Electric Light Orchestra's record label, Jet Records, and being managed by the infamous Don Arden.
 Several singles and two albums were released by Jet, Find the Lady and Back to Zero.
 Trickster enjoyed minor chart successes with the singles 'If That's The Way The Feeling Takes You' in the US, and 'I'm Satisfied' in the UK, and featured as support band on ELO's ground-breaking and spectacular 1978 Spaceship world tour.
 Trickster also appeared as Boston's "Special Guest" during their 1979 tour for Don't Look Back.